jmastered/tech-d/README.md

 # tech-d
-Just my glad of try to be programmer
+Just my glad I tried to be programmer